Bob Iger: Career

 Iger began his media career in 1972 as the host of Campus Probe, an Ithaca College television show.
 He dreamed of becoming a news anchor while he worked as a weatherman in Ithaca for five months, before shifting his career goals.

 American Broadcasting Company (ABC)

 In 1974, Iger joined the American Broadcasting Company (ABC).
 His first job was performing menial labor on television sets for $150 a week (over $700, adjusted for inflation).

-In 1988, Iger served as the senior program executive for the Calgary Winter Olympics.
+In 1988, Iger was the senior program executive for the Calgary Winter Olympics.
 The event was marred by disruptive weather and delayed events, and to fill the broadcast schedule Iger's team focused on human interest stories such as those of the Jamaican bobsled team and Eddie the Eagle.
 The event achieved record-high ratings for ABC, and Iger's performance under pressure caught the attention of ABC executives Daniel Burke and Thomas Murphy, who subsequently championed Iger throughout his ascent at ABC.